Lilypad-Tech/lilypad-module-sdxl-pipeline/README.md

 * Make the output reproducible, for example for the diffusers library, see [here](https://huggingface.co/docs/diffusers/using-diffusers/reproducibility)
 * Strip timestamps and time measurements out of the output, including to stdout/stderr
 * Don't read any sources of entropy (e.g. /dev/random)
+* When referencing docker images, you MUST specify their sha256 hashes, as shown in this example

 If your module is not deterministic, compute providers will not adopt it and add it to their allowlists.